 The default IP configuration is set to DHCP; if the unit does not get an IP address, it defaults to 192.168.168.168.
 The default administrator user name is admin with the default password being netgear1 (case sensitive).

-Note: The RAIDar utility includes a discovery mechanism that enables it to find any ReadyNAS on the network without needing to know its IP address.
-Also, RAIDar does not require a user name and password to access a ReadyNAS.
+Note: The RAIDar utility can discover any ReadyNAS on the network without needing its IP address and does not require authentication to access a ReadyNAS.